Goldman slashes price target on Tencent Music Entertainment Group [TME] – find out why.

-Tencent Music Entertainment Group [NYSE: TME] stock went on a downward path that fall over -5.19% on Friday, amounting to a one-week price decrease of less than -15.84%.
+Tencent Music Entertainment Group [NYSE: TME] closed the trading session at $3.44 on 03/11/22.
+The day’s price range saw the stock hit a low of $3.44, while the highest price level was $4.08.
 The company report on February 14, 2022 that Tencent Music Entertainment Group to Report Fourth Quarter and Full Year 2021 Financial Results on March 21, 2022 Eastern Time.

 Tencent Music Entertainment Group (“TME”, or the “Company”) (NYSE: TME), the leading online music and audio entertainment platform in China, today announced that it will report its unaudited financial results for the fourth quarter and full year of 2021 after the U.S. market closes on Monday, March 21, 2022.